meson800/simpit-controller/README.md

         2. Unzip into an Orbiter installation.

 2. In Orbiter, under the Modules tab, enable "Simpit".
 3. Edit Config/simpit_config.cfg to set up the module in the desired way.
-See [CONFIG](/CONFIG.md) for more information.
+See the [documentation](/Doc/Simpit-Controller/index.md) for more information.

 How does it work?
 -----------------